ownaginatious/python-caltrain/README.rst

 Station names do not need to be sanitized.
-The ``Caltrain.get_station(...)``, ``Caltrain.next_trip(...)``, and ``Caltrain.fare_between(...)`` functions all perform sanitization themselves and know other common name.
+The ``Caltrain.get_station(...)``, ``Caltrain.next_trip(...)``, and ``Caltrain.fare_between(...)`` functions all perform sanitization themselves and can automatically resolve alternate common names for stations.

 For example, ``sf``, ``sanfrancisco``, ``san fran``, ``san francisco station`` are all understood as the same station.
 Same